sconine/photo-display/README.md

 <br><br>
 <h1>Other Thoughts</h1>
 Could add functionality so that there was a key screens used to verify they were legit before media was send.<br>
+Need to figure out a way to synchronize video files across several screens